PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex101_PIN.md

     # intrinsic concentration
     ni                = sqrt(Nc * Nv) * exp(-(Ec - Ev) / (2 * kB * T))

-    # contact voltages: we impose an applied voltage only on one boundary.
+    # contact voltage: we impose an applied voltage only on one boundary.
     # At the other boundary the applied voltage is zero.
     voltageAcceptor   = 1.5                  * V